ryoosari/Bellabeat-Capstone-Project/README.md

 * **FitBeat:** Dataset used for the analysis process to reach the insights required by Bellabeat's stakeholders.

 ## More Information
-It is recommended to run the file in a new Notebook in Kaggle to be able to run all the existing code and outputs the same results.
+It is recommended to run the file in a new Notebook in Kaggle to be able to run all the existing codes and outputs the same result.